-Mute video
+Mute Video

-• Stream-copy — no quality loss
+• Stream-copy — zero quality loss

 • Up to 500 MB